mucha-fauzy/user-management-crud-api/README.md

 - Update user profiles with validation and formatting.
 - Retrieve user profiles with role-based access control.
 - Delete a user by ID with role-based access control.
-- Retrieve users with filtering, sorting, and pagination.
+- Retrieve users with filtering and pagination.

 ## Installation